sheldon-st/WebInvitation/README.md

-# Film Premiere Web Invite
+# 'Social Anxiety: The New Normal' Web Invite
-An invitation to a film premiere event.
+Invitation to a film premiere event.
 Exercise in typography and animation for the web.
 - - - -

 ## Live Deployment